takigama/docker-borg-backup/README.md

 ## Why?

-Im very paranoid about push backups and those that occur over ssh without passwords are scary.
+Im very paranoid about push backups and those that occur over ssh withoutpasswords are scary.
 Often i'll be backup publicly hosted VM's and the idea they can just ssh back to an internal host really increased my fear factor.
 This is my attempt at making that as safe as possible.

 Ultimately, i've found borg to be quite good so i think its worth the effort.